swiftlang/swift-evolution/proposals/0456-stdlib-span-properties.md

 ## Implications on adoption

-The additions described in this proposal require a new version of the Swift standard library and runtime.
+The additions described in this proposal require a version of the Swift standard library which include the `Span` and `RawSpan` types.

 ## Alternatives considered